ARTICLE II. DOGS AND CATS1

 (3) On the premises of another person as long as that person has given permission for the dog to be at-large;

-(4) In a designated off-leash dog area managed and regulated by the board of parks and recreation commissioners.
+(4) A dog is not at-large if they are in a designated off-leash dog area managed and regulated by the board of parks and recreation commissioners.

 5-15 License and rabies vaccination required.

 (a) Licensing.
-Every owner or keeper of a dog more than six (6) months old shall be required to annually register and license the animal in the manner prescribed by the city with the city clerk’s office.
+Every owner or keeper of a dog or cat more than six (6) months old shall be required to register and license the animal, in the manner prescribed by the city, with the city clerk’s office and to do so annually; provided, that no owner shall be required to register a dog or cat more than once in any calendar year.
+Pursuant to 20 V.S.A. § 3582, if application is made after October 1, the fee for the license shall be one-half the amount otherwise required.
 The license shall expire on the first day of April next after its issuance.
-Upon issuance of such license and payment of the license fee as required in section 5-16 of this chapter, each dog owner shall receive a dog license tag.
+Upon issuance of such license and payment of the license fee as required in Section 5-16, each owner shall receive a license tag.

 (b) Rabies vaccination.
 Proof of a current rabies vaccination, as required by state law, shall be required for the licensing of any animal.

 (c) Fixture of tag.
-The dog license tag issued to any person as provided herein shall be securely attached to a collar or harness on such licensed dog and worn at all times.
+The license tag issued to any person as provided herein as well as up-to-date identification that includes the name and contact information for the owner of the dog or cat shall be securely attached to a collar or harness on such licensed dog or cat and worn at all times or the dog or cat shall have a current microchip.

 State law reference—Control of rabies 20 V.S.A. § 3801 et seq.; immunization required, 20 V.S.A. § 4003.